In which Zelda is spirited away to a wizard's tower.

-Zelda was surprised that Ganondorf had been able to perceive the images in her mind, but she supposed that magical energy wasn't the only thing they shared through their connection.
+Zelda was surprised that Ganondorf had been able to perceive the images in her mind, but it stood to reason that magical energy wasn't the only thing they shared through their connection.
 "She may have," she replied, "but I'm not sure."

 "So you intend to work with the Sheikah."

-"Riju has asked me to visit her in Lanayru," Zelda said.
+"Riju asked me to visit her in Lanayru," Zelda said.
 "I've been thinking that I should take her up on her offer, and I think you should come with me.
-She's spoken with me about magic before, and she tells me it's common among the Gerudo.
-If we travel with her, or with Sidon for that matter, we won't need passports."
+She's spoken with me about magic before.
+She tells me it's common among the Gerudo.
+If we travel with her, we won't need passports."
 Zelda came to a decision as she spoke.
 "Let's, actually… Let's go right away.
 Let's not wait for the Sheikah to find me again.
 I'm starting to feel that it's not safe for me to be in Hyrule anymore, and…"

 …and my mother is there, Zelda wanted to say, but she'd already exhausted her supply of courage for the night.
 A conversation about her mother could wait for another time.
 She suddenly felt very tired, and it occurred to her that she may have had too much tea.